Down on Abby

 Down on Abby: Tales from Bottomley Manor is a 2014 pornographic comedy film that parodies the British television series Downton Abbey.
 The film is the first porn parody produced by British studio Harmony Films and directed by Gazzman.
 The film includes an all-British cast, including Ben Dover and Lexi Lowe as the title character "Abby", and was filmed in a castle near Birmingham.
 Gazzman states that the local town council tried to get the shoot closed down when villagers realized what was going on at their castle, but the production wrapped successfully.
+The parody garnered mainstream attention, including the cast of Downtown Abbey.
+Down on Abby received mixed reviews; contemporary publications criticized its narrative inaccuracies, while adult industry reviewers acclaimed it.

 Plot

 Down on Abby is set at the beautiful Bottomley Manor, home to the eccentric and debauched Lord and Lady Grabhem and their stepdaughters Abby and Fanny.
 The film follows the upper-class family upstairs and members of the working-class staff downstairs, including characters with names such as Master Bates, as they prepare for a dinner party quite unlike any other.